 - Create custom login pages

-These features and functionality make SeedProd an essential custom password-protected page WordPress plugin and the best WordPress page builder.
+These features and functionality make SeedProd an essential tool and the best WordPress page builder.

 Let’s look at the steps to edit and customize protected pages in WordPress with SeedProd.

-First, get started with SeedProd here, then follow these instructions for installing a WordPress plugin to activate SeedProd on your website.
+First, get started with SeedProd here.
+Then follow these instructions for installing a WordPress plugin.

 Create a Coming Soon or Maintenance Mode Page

-Next, create a coming soon or maintenance mode landing page using SeedProd.
-These landing pages include access controls for restricting access to your website.
+Next, create a coming soon or maintenance mode landing page.
+These are special access-controlled pages for restricting your website.

 We’ll show you how to customize a password-protected coming soon page for this tutorial.